gigasource/bug_reports/README.md

 # bug_reports
-This repo will be use for other developers who use or public library to report a bugs
+This repo will be use for other developers who use Gigasource public libraries for bugs report.

 # Gigasource npm modules
 1. https://www.npmjs.com/org/gigasource